defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

     - Curernt Func Has Temp Param
       - *check if current func has temp param of target name*

+- is Number
+  - *check if a param is number*
+  - *note : please check validity before using this condition*

+  - Return
+    - Previous Func's Return At...is Number

+  - Param
+    - Curernt Func's Param At...is Number

+  - Temp Param
+    - Func's Temp Param is Number
+    - Curernt Func's Temp Param is Number

 ## Expression

 - Call Func
   - *Use function name and params to call and loop a function*
   - *if you encountered crash issues, and your fusion is older than `R293.9`, please check the `Note` section and follow steps to build a compatible version*
+  - *if you trying to get a value from a string that not a value, expression will return the "value part" of the beginning*
+    - *`123YuruYuri`->`123`*
+    - *`YuruYuri.123`->`0`*
+    - *`YuruYuri`->`0`*

   - Call Func (return value)
   - Call Func (return string)